Skip to main content

 These symptoms do not confirm a hormonal problem on their own, but they are strong indicators that lab work is warranted.
 A blood panel measuring testosterone, estradiol, thyroid function (TSH, free T3, free T4), fasting insulin, and cortisol gives you an objective picture of what is driving the stall.

-How Tucson Wellness MD Addresses Hormonal Weight Loss Plateaus
+How Tucson Wellness MD Evaluates Hormonal Weight Loss Resistance

 At Tucson Wellness MD, we do not approach weight loss as a calorie math problem.
 We approach it as a system problem, where the hormonal environment determines whether the effort you are putting in produces the results you are working toward.